Dining on a gluten-free and refined-sugar free menu while still living and eating like a king.

 “Jennie, these cupcakes were a hit!
 No one could tell that they were gluten-free and one of the mothers asked me to bring them next week for her son’s birthday!”

 “Thank you so much for the suggestion to try the Elimination diet and for all your tips and advice for making it manageable.
 I have finally been able to narrow down my intolerances, and they are not necessarily what my allergist said they were.
 Listening to my body really was the most informative path.
-I feel great, and my dad has already lost 8 pounds!”
+I feel great and my dad, who joined me on the diet for moral support, has already lost 8 pounds!”